Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

-“This time I’ve got him,” said Max to Frances, during the 2016 Padova World Cup.
+“This time I’ve got him,” said Max to Frances, during the 2016 Padua World Cup.
 “I have a plan.”
-Max was referring to his next opponent, Kim Jeonghwan, for whom Frances was a fan-girl.
+Max was referring to his next opponent, Kim Junghwan, for whom Frances was a fan-girl.
 Max went off to prepare for his bout.

 Half an hour later, we found Max slumped and defeated in the stands.
 His coach Vilmos “Vili” Szabo was sitting next to him, Vili’s arm over Max’s shoulder, and Vili’s glare keeping everyone else at bay.
 When we met Vili’s gaze, he fixed us with a cold stare, then rolled his eyes up to the heavens.

 “I just couldn’t hit the little bastard,” Max said later, once he had recovered enough emotional equilibrium to speak.
 “He just moves too fast.”

 Which wasn’t exactly true.
 We later found Junghwan sitting elsewhere in the stands.
 He had his shirt off.
 The man had the physique of a greyhound, or possibly a whippet.
 He’d moved like one too.
 His ribs protruded from his lean frame, every one of his vertebrae visible.
 As were some mementos from his bout with Max: his back looked like it had been flogged by a cat o’ nine tails.